ljckennedy/terraform-gke-qse/README.md

 ## Notes
-This document assumes you are familiar with the basics of Qlik Sense Eterprise on Kubernetes.
+This document assumes you are familiar with the basics of Qlik Sense Enterprise on Kubernetes.
 See https://help.qlik.com/en-US/sense/April2019/Subsystems/PlanningQlikSenseDeployments/Content/Sense_Deployment/Deploying-Qlik-Sense-multi-cloud-Efe.htm for details.

+This is the first release  - please provide feedback if you see issues in your environment.